MicrosoftDocs/biztalk-docs/biztalk/core/edi-support-in-biztalk-server1.md

 >  EDI messages are distinguished from their transport.
 The EDI standards do not prescribe message transport, and EDI messages can be sent by a variety of different means.

 ## How EDI Is Implemented in BizTalk Server
- [!INCLUDE[prague](../includes/prague-md.md)] includes native functionality that provides support for EDI.
+ BizTalk Server includes native functionality that provides support for EDI.
 EDI is built into the product; it is not an add-in, such as an adapter or an accelerator .

  **Interchange Processing**